marvinhagemeister/preact-server-renderer/README.md

 # Preact Server Renderer

-`preact-server-render` is similar to `preact-render-to-string`by @developit, but with pluggable formatters.
-The underlying DFS algorithm is the same, so there aren't any performance differences, only the jsx renderer is a bit faster here.
+`preact-server-render` is similar to [preact-render-to-string](https://github.com/developit/preact-render-to-string) by [@developit](https://github.com/developit/) (author of preact), but with pluggable formatters.
+This means you can easily tailer the output to your needs, without any overhead.
+Wether you have a snapshot renderer, or a custom format in mind.
+Performance wise, both libraries are equal, only the jsx renderer is a tiny bit faster here.

 ## Installation